 I do think Chorost's views should be considered.
 However, I object to his (and a large segment of society's) festishization of connectedness.
-He seems to be saying that to be in constant communication with your fellows is pure bliss.
-And to be disconnected and alone with yourself is a state to be feared.
+He seems to be saying that to be in constant communication with your fellows is pure bliss and to be disconnected and alone with yourself is a state to be feared.

 I reminded of one of Jaron Lanier's ideas.
-In "You Are Not a Gadget" he posits that technology has enabled humans to extend our adolescence.
+In his book "You Are Not a Gadget" he posits that technology has enabled humans to extend our adolescence.
 We can behave as young people for more and more of our lives.
 (40 is the new 30 and all that.)
 What do young people do but gab incessantly with each other about largely trivial topics---exactly what people on Facebook, Twitter, The Huffington Post, etc. do.
 Lanier proposes that our constant need for interaction is a form of separation anxiety.
 We don't want Mom to leave, and if she must, we replace her with a million virtual umbilical cords to our fellows.
-Seen in this light, the urge to be disconnect is not so much a sign of misanthropy or egotism, but adulthood.
+Seen in this light, the urge to disconnect is not so much a sign of misanthropy or egotism, but adulthood.

 - LINKS - SEARCH

 Columns - Features - Interviews - Fiction - Acid Radio - GuestBook - Blogs